xt0fer/reveal-slides/md/intro-to-oop.md

 -

 ##Packages
 * A **namespace** is a declarative region that provides a scope to the identifiers (the names of types, functions, variables, etc) inside it.
-Namespaces are used to organize code into logical groups and to prevent name collisions that can occur especially when your code base includes multiple libraries.
+Namespaces are used to organize code into logical groups and to prevent name collisions that can occur, especially when your code base includes multiple libraries.

 -